nahueldsanchez/blogpost_qiling_dlink_2/Readme.md

 ## Introduction

-Hello everyone! continuing with our saga of blog posts about Qiling, today we'll analyze how we can write an exploit that will be "almost" functional in Qiling and the process that I followed to do it.
-If you did not read my previous blog post, I encourage you to do so, you can find it [here](https://github.com/nahueldsanchez/blogpost_qiling_dlink_1).
+Hello everyone!
+Continuing with our saga of blog posts about Qiling, today we'll analyze how we can write an exploit that will be "almost" functional in Qiling and the process that I followed to do it.
+If you did not read my previous blog post [Analyzing a buffer overflow...with Qiling Framework,Part I](https://github.com/nahueldsanchez/blogpost_qiling_dlink_1), I encourage you to do so.

 ## Writing the exploit

-Just to have some context, in the first part we identified the vulnerability, how to trigger it and the underlying cause of it.
+Just to have some context, in the first part we identified the vulnerability, how to trigger it and its underlying cause.
 We'll continue from this point.
-We know that our program will crash returning from address `0x0040c594`, this means function `hedwig_main`:
+We know that our program will crash returning from address `0x0040c594`, that is, function `hedwig_main`:

 ```
 ...